The Ruby Awards honour the people, projects and organisations at the heart of South Australia’s creative landscape.

 • community organisations

-• individual artists
+• individual artists or groups

 • local and state government